-- b.
-Provide input to the applicable Component Head on process design, requirements, trainings, and other matters that may influence the acquisition strategy for Defense Business Systems IAW DoDI 5000.75. - c.
-Complete and self-certify the DCMA-required training suite for all ROs outlined in Paragraph 3.3 of this Manual (See Resource Page for training links). - d.
-Form and lead MFTs if required, schedule meetings with MFT team members, document meeting results, and ensure the team fully coordinates on the creation and assembly of services requirements/PR packages. - e.
-Assemble and submit SRRB briefings (see Paragraph 3.1). - f.
-Ensure services requirements/PR packages are complete, accurate, and submitted properly to PC or external contracting activity for processing. - g.
-Keep the applicable Component Head informed on status of the package. - h.
+b.
+Provide input to the applicable Component Head on process design, requirements, trainings, and other matters that may influence the acquisition strategy for Defense Business Systems IAW DoDI 5000.75.

+c.
+Complete and self-certify the DCMA-required training suite for all ROs outlined in Section 3.3. (see Resource Page for training links).

+d.
+Form and lead MFTs if required, schedule meetings with MFT members, document meeting results, and ensure the team fully coordinates on the creation and assembly of services requirements/PR packages.

+e.
+Assemble and submit SRRB briefings (see Section 3.1.).

+f.
+Prepare the QASP for services requirements greater than the SAT (see Subpart 2.1 of the FAR for current dollar value) to establish procedures for the COR on how to track the contractor's performance.

+g.
+Ensure services requirements/PR packages are complete, accurate, and submitted properly to PC or external contracting activity for processing.

+h.
+Keep the applicable Component Head informed on status of the package.

+i.
 Identify prospective CORs and verify that the COR nominees have the necessary technical qualifications, training, and experience commensurate with the contract requirements.
-Ensure to the maximum extent practicable that the COR nominees have no personal conflicts of interest in performing their COR responsibilities. - i.
-Verify CORs are regularly monitoring contractor performance to ensure performance is according to the contract terms and conditions, and uploading the monthly COR reports to the Surveillance Performance and Monitoring Module.
+Ensure to the maximum extent practicable that the COR nominees have no personal conflicts of interest in performing their COR responsibilities.

+j.
+Verify CORs are regularly monitoring contractor performance to ensure performance is according to the contract terms and conditions and upload the monthly COR reports to the Surveillance Performance and Monitoring Module.
 Elevate COR performance issues to the CS and KO immediately for resolution.

+k.
+Immediately notify the KO of the COR's unsatisfactory performance, transfer to another Service/Agency, or retirement.
+Additionally, KO notification is required when a new COR is appointed either in lieu of or in addition to the current COR.

 2.16.
 MFTs.

 MFT members will:

-- a.
-Conduct meetings and discussions to develop the procurement documentation, including market research. - b.
-Work together as early as possible, at inception of the requirement, to build successful programs/procurements; identify and resolve issues, make sound and timely recommendations, assist in defining requirements, develop services requirements/PR package documentation, and maintain oversight of the program or requirement throughout acquisition phases. - c.
+a.
+Conduct meetings and discussions to develop procurement documentation, including market research.

+b.
+Work together as early as possible, at inception of the requirement, to build successful programs/procurements, identify and resolve issues, make sound and timely recommendations, assist in defining requirements, develop services requirements/PR package documentation, and maintain oversight of the program or requirement throughout acquisition phases.

+c.
 Participate in the SRRB meetings, if applicable at the SRRB stage, to represent service requirements and answer the Board's questions.

 2.17.
 PROCUREMENT POLICY ANALYST/SRRB COORDINATOR.

 The AQP Procurement Policy Analyst will:

-- a.
-Review PC solicitation, award, and modification documentation to ensure compliance with law and regulatory guidance (see Review Thresholds Chart on Resource Page). - b.
-Provide written comments to PC personnel for corrections to documents reviewed. - c.
-Serve as Procurement Action Officers for the coordination and review of all internal DCMA policy issuances as well as Office of the Secretary of Defense issuances, taskers/suspenses, and data calls.
-Act as Agency points of contact for all applicable Office of the Secretary of Defense procurement reporting. - d.
-Manage the DCMA SRRB program. - e.
+a.
+Review PC solicitation, award, and modification documentation to ensure compliance with law and regulatory guidance at the designated dollar values (see Review Thresholds Chart on Resource Page).

+b.
+Provide written comments to PC personnel for corrections to documents reviewed, if needed.

+c.
+Serve as Procurement Action Officers for the coordination and review of all internal DCMA policy issuances as well as OSD issuances, taskers, and data calls.
+Act as Agency points of contact for all applicable OSD procurement reporting.

+d.
+Manage the DCMA SRRB program.

+- e.
 Review SRRB packages. - f.
-Participate in SRRB meetings as moderators and policy advisory members. - g.
-Serve as DCMA Risk Management POC for AQP-related initiatives.
+Participate in SRRB meetings as moderators and policy advisory members.

+g.
+Serve as DCMA Risk Management Internal Control Program representative for AQP-related initiatives.